scikit-activeml/annotlib/docs/overview.rst

    :align: center

-   Pool-based active learning cycle with multiple annotators: The active learning cycle is illustrated for a binary classification problem, where :math:`+` and :math:`-` represent the two class labels.
+   Pool-based active learning cycle with multiple annotators: The active learning cycle is illustrated for a binary classification problem, where :math:`+` and :math:`-` represent the two labels.
-   Unlabelled samples are empty circles, whereas labelled samples are circles containing class labels.
+   Unlabelled samples are empty circles, whereas labelled samples are circles containing labels.

 Modelling Annotators in Python
 ------------------------------